thanhtvt/minesweeperSDL/README.md

-The project using SDL is "Bejeweled with SDL", not the other one.
+The project using SDL is "Bejeweled with SDL".